Phones · Resale guide

 Insider Checks

-THE SPEAKER MESH TEST: Look at the speaker grilles at the bottom and top (earpiece) with a flashlight.
-If the mesh is perfectly clean and new-looking but the rest of the phone has wear, it’s suspicious.
-It might mean the speaker grille was replaced, often after water damage.
-Original meshes accumulate micro-dust that can’t be fully cleaned, so a too-clean mesh can hide a ₹2,000-5,000 internal issue.
+THE SPEAKER MESH TEST.
+Look closely at the speaker grilles at the bottom and top with a flashlight.
+If the mesh is perfectly clean and new-looking but the rest of the phone shows wear, the speaker grille might have been replaced.
+This often happens after water damage or if the phone was opened.
+Original meshes accumulate micro-dust that can’t be fully cleaned, and a replacement might indicate a deeper issue, potentially a ₹1,500-3,000 repair if water damage is present.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration and test the vibration intensity or haptic feedback.
-The motor should produce a sharp, clean “tap” feeling, not a dull, buzzy, or rattly sensation.
-If it feels off, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹1,500-3,000 repair.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration and try the vibration patterns.
+The haptic motor should produce a sharp, clean vibration.
+If it feels dull, buzzy, or rattly, the haptic engine might be failing or has been replaced with a cheap knockoff.
+This is a subtle but important indicator of overall build quality and can be a ₹1,500-3,000 repair.

 Common Scams to Watch For (India 2026)

-Google Account Lock (FRP) Trap.
-The phone looks clean and boots up, but after you factory reset it at home, it asks for the previous owner’s Google account (Factory Reset Protection).
-ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup process to ensure it’s unlocked before you pay.
-If they refuse, don’t buy it.
+Google Account Lock (FRP).
+This is perhaps the most common scam.
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
+If you don’t have them, the phone is useless.
+ALWAYS factory reset the phone in front of the seller and complete the initial setup to ensure it’s unlocked before paying.

 Fake Battery Health Reading.
-Sellers can sometimes spoof battery health readings using third-party software to make a worn-out battery appear healthy.
-The real test is actual usage—if the phone dies in a few hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a second opinion, but ultimately, trust your instincts on usage.
+Some sellers use software tricks to spoof the battery health percentage shown in settings or diagnostic apps.
+The real test is actual usage—if the phone dies in 3 hours despite showing 90% health, the reading is fake.
+Use AccuBattery to monitor actual drain over time or trust your gut.

-Water-Damaged Phone Disguise.
-A phone that has been water-damaged might have its exterior cleaned perfectly, but internal corrosion can cause intermittent or future failures.
-Always pull the SIM tray and shine a light inside to check the Liquid Contact Indicator (LCI).
-If it’s pink or red, the phone has had water contact, and it’s a huge risk.
+Water-Damaged Phone with Cleaned Exterior.
+A seller might meticulously clean the outside of a water-damaged phone.
+Always pull out the SIM tray and shine a light inside to check the Liquid Contact Indicator (LCI).
+If it’s pink or red, the phone has been exposed to water, which often leads to intermittent issues and expensive motherboard repairs down the line.

 Fake Box and Accessories.
-The phone itself might be genuine, but the seller provides a counterfeit box, charger, or cable to make it seem like a complete package.
-Genuine Poco chargers are heavy and well-built; fake ones feel light and flimsy.
-Counterfeit accessories are often unsafe and can damage your phone.
-Verify the quality of accessories.
+A phone might be genuine, but the seller provides a counterfeit box, charger, or cable to make it seem like a complete package.
+Fake chargers can be dangerous and damage your phone.
+Inspect the quality of the box print, the weight of the charger, and the feel of the cable.
+Original accessories add value, but fake ones are worthless.

 Seller’s Guide — How to Maximize Your Poco F6 Resale